 This lovely chromolithograph was printed in 1876 and is from the Welcome Collection.

-A Christmas Poinsettia drawings of Santa plant on the cover of Childs’ Fall Catalog 1923.
+A Christmas Poinsettia drawing of Santa plant on the cover of the Children’s Fall Catalogue 1923.

 5. Drawing Studies of a Poinsettia

-A watercolor painting of Poinsettias by Sophia L. Crownfield 1937.
+A watercolour painting of Poinsettias by Sophia L. Crownfield, 1937.

 Amaryllis Christmas Flowers

-I love the huge bright tall flowers of the Amaryllis plant.
-They are my favorite Christmas flowers.
-I’m not the only one who thinks that Amaryllis flowers are perfect for Christmas with their rich colors and eye-catching style.
-Amaryllis has replaced poinsettias as Britain’s favorite Christmas flower.
+I love the vast, bright, tall flowers of the Amaryllis plant.
+They are my favourite Christmas flowers.
+I’m not the only one who thinks that Amaryllis flowers are perfect for Christmas with their rich colours and eye-catching style.
+Amaryllis has replaced poinsettias as Britain’s favourite Christmas flower.

 In the Victorian Language of Flowers, amaryllis means “pride, determination and radiant beauty”.

-An 18th Century watercolor of a white amaryllis by José Joaquim Freire
+An 18th-century watercolour of a white amaryllis by José Joaquim Freire

 This Amaryllis painting is from the Rijksmuseum collection